SUMMER 2016 SWAMPSCOTT MIDDLE SCHOOL READING LISTS

 The word is out in Spanish Harlem: Willy Bodega is king.
 Need college tuition for your daughter?
 Start-up funds for your fruit stand?
 Bodega can help.
 He gives everyone a leg up, in exchange only for loyalty–and a steady income from the drugs he pushes.

-Seniors – Comparative Global Experiences: What Gives Our Lives Meaning
+Seniors – Comparative Global Experiences: Living Meaningful Lives

 The Kite Runner by Khaled Hosseini